seancrowley-jpg/ICT-Skills-2-Assignment/README.md

 ......
 Insert a list of the routes supported by your app and state the associated view.
 If relevant, specify which of the routes require authentication, i.e. protected/private.
 [For the Movies Fan app, only new routes should be listed.] .........

-+ GET /blogs - displays all published blogs.
++ GET /tv - displays popular tv shows.
-+ POST /blogs (protected) - add a new blog.
-+ GET /blogs/:id - displays a particular blog.
++ GET /tv/:id - displays details for a particular tv show.
-+ GET /blogs/:id/comments (protected) - detail view of a particular blog and its comments.
++ GET /person/:id/ - detail view of a particular person.
-+ etc.
-+ etc.
++ GET /search (protected) - displays a page for searching for movies.
++ GET /movies/favorites (protected) - favorites page extended and now a protected route.
++ GET /login - login to firebase backend.
++ GET /signup - signup for firebase authentication

 ## Independent learning (If relevant).

 .......
 Briefly state any technologies/techniques used in your project codebase that was not covered in the lectures/labs.
 Provide source code filename (source code excerpts are not required in most cases) references to support your assertions and include references (articles/blogs) .........

+In the project I used pagination, firebase authentication and search queries.

+In order to add pagination to the app I used the guide in the React Query docs at https://react-query.tanstack.com/guides/paginated-queries The component used is call "paginationButtons"

+To add the firebase backend authentication I used this video guide https://www.youtube.com/watch?v=PKwu15ldZ7k the code can be found in the contexts folder as authContext.
+It is primarily used in the login and signup componets aswell as the index.js file

+I learned how to implement search queries here https://www.freecodecamp.org/news/react-movie-app-tutorial/ (specifically the part related to searching for a movie)

 [model]: ./data.jpg
 [view]: ./view.png